Regulatory Policies - European Medicines Agency

 Revision to Annex 1

-On Dec 20, 2017, the European Commission published a revision draft to Annex 1, "Manufacture of Sterile Medicinal Products" of the EU Guideline for good manufacturing practice for drug products and drug substances, was published.
-Of note were the changes associated with the implementation and use of RMMs.
+On February 20, 2020, the European Commission published its latest draft revision to Annex 1, "Manufacture of Sterile Medicinal Products" of the EU Guideline for good manufacturing practice for drug products and drug substances, was published.
+Of note were significant changes associated with the implementation and use of RMMs and in particular, the use of rapid methods for environmental monitoring.

 Challenges Associated with RMM Implementation and Type Variations